Create Insertion Policy

 - Targeting settings: Note: You can specify up to 20 tags and/or 29 categories per one insertion policy.
 Contact your Account Manager if you need to change the maximum number of tags per insertion policy.
 Insertion policies without any specified targeting are currently not taken into consideration by the Pulse Distribution Engine.

 - Tags: specify the tags to include.
 Press "Enter" after each tag you add.
 Tags indicate a case-insensitive comma separated list of tags targeted by the ad request.
 Using a comma (,) in the tag name is not allowed.
 The tags specified in the insertion policy need to match at least one tag coming in the ad request to Pulse.

 - Categories: specify the categories to include.
 Click on the field and a list of all your categories appears so you can scroll up and down, or start typing the category name to get suggestions.
 Select the desired category by clicking on it or pressing "Enter".
 At least one of the categories specified in the insertion policy needs to match the category coming in the ad request to Pulse.
 Pulse looks at the parent categories as well, so that all sub-categories of the categories specified in the insertion policy are considered matched.

-For more information on the targeting settings, refer to Insertion Policy Targeting and Ranking.
+For more information on the targeting settings, see Insertion Policy Targeting and Ranking.

 - Policy settings: